GavenDcosta/100dayscodingchallenge-/README.md

 Day 50: I wrote a react code using all the ways of rendering the elements that ive learned so far

 Day 51: I learnt about the parent and child components in react

+Day 52: I learned to add CSS in react